Toshiaki OWARI

 Research themes

-1. Close-to-nature silviculture
+1. Close-to-nature forest management and silviculture

-2. Data-driven forest management using digital technologies
+2. Data-driven forest management using spatial technologies

 Study example